Credit Unions vs Banks

 Who Can Join TFCU?

-Timberland FCU has an “underserved community charter,” which means that anyone who lives, works, worships or attends school in Clearfield County as well as the Borough of Philipsburg can become a member.
+Timberland FCU has an “underserved community charter,” which means that anyone who lives, works, worships or attends school in either Clearfield County or Centre County can become a member.

 In addition, employees of designated businesses or members of certain associational groups are eligible to join TFCU.
 We will continue to serve these Select Employee Groups and any other businesses in the area that are interested in providing the benefits of a credit union membership to their employees.
 Contact us for a list of current businesses and groups included in our field of membership.